esna-technlogies/beestock-api/README.md

         config.vm.network "private_network", ip: "192.100.100.100"

 -    Visit the domain name you specified in the previous line (in the /etc/hosts) to browse the micro-service you'e developing.

+## Installing dependencies

+-    Install composer dependencies :

+            docker exec -it php_fpm /bin/sh -c "cd /var/www/html/application && composer install --prefer-dist"

+## Testing the microservice

+- Unit testing: To be added.

+- Functional testing: To be added.

+- Integration testing: To be added.